How We Drive Massive Growth by Running Calculated, High-Risk Tests

 - Ease: How easy is it for us to implement this test?
 Will it be a simple copy change in the backend, or will we need to get a developer on board?

-Total their score, and if they're high-impact, your confident of that impact, and they're not impossible, the ones most likely to effect your bottom line will win.
+Total their score, and if they're high-impact, you're confident of that impact, and they're not impossible, the ones most likely to effect your bottom line will win.

 After we've brainstormed and ICE'd our ideas, we do a bit of Excel magic and determine which 10 or 20 ideas we'll be dedicating our next month toward as a team.